behreajj/CamZup/README.md

 `null`-checks excepted, the goal of this library is not to throw exceptions, but to create.
 For that reason some liberties have been taken with mathematics.

-- Component-wise multiplication between two vectors -- mathematically incorrect -- is assumed to be a shorthand for the multiplication of a vector or point with a non-uniform scalar, which would more appropriately be stored in a matrix.
 - `Utils.acos` and `Utils.asin` clamp the input value to the range `-1.0` to `1.0` so as to avoid exceptions.
 - As with Python, JavaScript and OSL, `x != 0` is `true`; `true` is `1` and `false` is `0`.
 - Where possible, `Vec2`, `Vec3` and `Vec4` parallel GLSL's `bvec`.
 Examples include: `Vec2 c = Vec2.lt(new Vec2(false, true), new Vec2(true, true));` and `boolean d = Vec2.any(c);`.